How do I set up a viewing of a property?

 We've seen a house we really like - how do we go about signing for it?

 You can come into our office and have a look through the tenancy agreement.
 When you are happy you can sign up on the spot, or make an appointment to suit you.
-Until we have a signed tenancy agreement and a small rental contribution we will continue with viewings at the property and treat the property as still available to let.
+Until we have a signed tenancy agreement and a security deposit we will continue with viewings at the property and treat the property as still available to let.

 What is the agreement that we sign?

 The agreement will be an "Assured Shorthold Tenancy Agreement" working with the dates from The University of Sheffield to accommodate and coincide with the academic year.
 Each property is normally let to a group on a joint tenancy agreement.

 How much is the deposit?